facebookexperimental/MIRAI/documentation/InstallationGuide.md

 In order to use MIRAI, you need to install Rust and then install MIRAI into cargo.

-## Installing Rust
+## Installing Dependencies

-You should install Rust using rustup.
-See [here](https://doc.rust-lang.org/book/ch01-01-installation.html) for instructions.
+Please ensure that all of the following dependencies are installed:

+-  Rust using rustup.
+You can find the installation instructions [here](https://doc.rust-lang.org/book/ch01-01-installation.html).
+- Cmake.
+The installation instructions can be found [here](https://cmake.org/install/).
+- Clang.
+The installation instructions can be followed [here](https://clang.llvm.org/get_started.html).

 ## Installing MIRAI into cargo